caioqf/caioqf/README.md

 ## Current Focus

-I am focused on enhancing my skill tree in various technologies and monetizing innovative solutions with automation and AI.
+Enhancing my skill set across various technologies and starting my journey as an entrepreneur in Software and AI.
-I am committed to my own projects.

 ## Projects